-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman and thank you for your question.
+(interpretation): Thank you, Mr. Chairman.
+I also thank you for your question.
 We would have to include those in a review; however, we have to look at specific departments.
 That department would also be part of the review. (interpretation ends) It would have to be under their department as well when it comes to travelling in and out. (interpretation) Thank you, Mr. Chairman.